onyx-and-iris/voicemeeter-compact/INSTALLATION.md

 ## Updates

-If there are updates to the app, you can track them in the [CHANGELOG](CHANGELOG.md), simply repeat the steps above from the download with green `Code` button onwards.
+If there are updates to the app, you can track them in the [CHANGELOG](CHANGELOG.md), simply repeat the steps above from Download|Install Code onwards.